idrispendisbey/arionum-scripts/README.md

 - To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
 - If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.

 Bash script has "set -e" commented out which means it will NOT HALT on any errors.
-NOT responsable if you hose your server SO use a clean server that you can re-provision with ease.
+NOT responsible if you hose your server SO use a clean server that you can re-provision with ease.

 If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues